LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer remains still, eyes closed, head bowed, and silent.
-Inwardly, there is perfect attunement to the divine essence of existence that is God.
+Inwardly, there is perfect attunement to God, the divine essence of existence.